oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 Known affected (`known_affected`) of value type Products (`products_t`) represents that these versions are known to be affected by the vulnerability.
 Actions are recommended to remediate or address this vulnerability.

-> This could include learning more about the vulnerability and context, and/or making a risk-based decision.
+> This could include for instance learning more about the vulnerability and context, and/or making a risk-based decision to patch or apply defense-in-depth measures.
 See `/vulnerabilities[]/remediations`, `/vulnerabilities[]/notes` and `/vulnerabilities[]/threats` for more details.

 Known not affected (`known_not_affected`) of value type Products (`products_t`) represents that these versions are known not to be affected by the vulnerability.
 No remediation is required regarding this vulnerability.

-> This could be because the code referenced in the vulnerability is not present, not exposed, compensating controls exist, or other factors.
+> This could for instance be because the code referenced in the vulnerability is not present, not exposed, compensating controls exist, or other factors.
 See `/vulnerabilities[]/threats` in category `impact` for more details.

 Last affected (`last_affected`) of value type Products (`products_t`) represents that these are the last versions in a release train known to be affected by the vulnerability.
 Subsequently released versions would contain a fix for the vulnerability.